lunikell/CapstoneComicData/README.md

 The RMarkdown file needs the files bibliography.bib and the corresponding style ieee.csl to work and show the correct citations.

 The R file and the RMarkdown file download the data as given in the R documentation.
 This takes a while each time you run the skript.
-This can be sped up by using the pre-stord datafile.
+This can be sped up by using the pre-stored datafile.
 There are comments in the code to explain how to do this.